 Even if your credit is poor, you still have lots of options.
-Just make sure you’re working with a reputable lender.
-Often, fraudulent lenders will try to take advantage of consumers who are in a desperate position.
+Just make sure you’re working with a reputable lender in Vancouver.
+Often, fraudulent lenders will try to take advantage of consumers in Vancouver who are in a desperate position.
 If the offer sounds too good to be true, it probably is.
 Always look up your lender in the Better Business Bureau database before you sign any documents or give away any personal information.

 Look here if you need some debt relief from predatory loans.

-- When a supposed “lender” asks for a deposit upfront, it’s a sure sign that they are trying to scam you out of your money.
+When a supposed “lender” asks for a deposit upfront, it’s a sure sign that they are trying to scam you out of your money.
 Do not provide them with any type of compensation and stop contacting them immediately.
-A legitimate lender will never ask you to pay them for anything before you receive your loan because doing so is illegal.
+A legitimate lender in Vancouver and Canada, in general, will never ask you to pay them for anything before you receive your loan because doing so is illegal.

 To learn how you can avoid a loan insurance scam, try reading this.

-- Banks and other traditional lenders judge their applicants based on a variety of criteria, including their credit scores, credit histories, financial standings, debt-to-income ratios, etc. So, if say, your credit score isn’t up to their standards, they may reject your application.
-If you’ve been rejected by your bank more than once, you may want to consider looking for alternative lenders who work with borrowers in similar financial situations as yours.
+Banks and other traditional lenders in Vancouver judge their applicants based on a variety of criteria, including their credit scores, credit histories, financial standings, debt-to-income ratios, etc. So, if say, your credit score isn’t up to their standards, they may reject your application.
+If you’ve been rejected by your bank more than once, you may want to consider looking for alternative lenders in Vancouver who work with borrowers in similar financial situations as yours.